Infinite-Sum-Games/chadrc/README.md

 > All the above tools are full configurable to your liking.
 Tinker around and find out.

+## An Anecdote by Ritesh Koushik
 > [!INFO]
 > A lot of these configurations are written with simplicity and lesser RAM consumption in mind.
-For all the `ricers` out there would wish to spend 20% or more of your RAM to render a bunch of cool-widgets, this is not for you.
+For all the `ricers` out there would wish to spend 15-20% or more of your RAM to render a bunch of cool-widgets, this is not for you.
+> Quite a lot of these opinions have formed over a period of 2 years where I was using a resource constrained system with 6GB RAM and 30 mins of battery backup.
+There might be overkills.
+> This configuration is for users who run heavy applications locally.
+Be it Kubernetes cluters, multiple docker containers, simulators, android emulators or even heavy JetBrains IDEs (instead of vim/emacs)

+A few lines to sum-it-up all:
+> 1. Sane defaults over mindless customizations.
+2. Simple is better than "clever".
+3. High performance simple components over aesthetic components with piss-poor performance.
+4. Sustainability gets work done.
+Attraction invites alteration.
+True for colors, themes and perhaps people too.
+5. If you have taken the time to learn the painful shortcuts of vim, chances are that you will be a pretty successful programmer owing to your ability to devote time and effort.